mhuzaifa125/cse15l-lab-reports/lab-report-1-week-2.md

 5. Setting an SSH Key.

 We can get around having to input a password every time we want to login to our server using SSH Keys.
-Using the command 'ssh-keygen' on the client computer (your computer), we generate a public and private key.
+Using the command ```ssh-keygen``` on the client computer (your computer), we generate a public and private key.
 The public key should be put on a specified location on the server while the private key is put on the client computer in a specified location.

-The location to put the public key on the remote server is ~/.ssh/authorized_keys.
+The location to put the public key on the remote server is ```~/.ssh/authorized_keys```.

 The command we want to run to put the public key in the correct location should look something like this.